lonly197/docker-alpine-python/README.md

 # docker-alpine-python

-> This Docker Image for building or running Python  applications, basee on Alpine.
+> This Docker Image for building or running Python  applications, which basee on Alpine.

 ## Usage